 But if you have an older Kindle device, you’ll no longer be able to access the Kindle Store on that device starting August 17th, 2022, because Amazon has ended support for the store on older models that lack touchscreen displays.

 The change only affects Kindle devices that are at least a decade old, including:

 - Kindle (2nd-gen) International

 In other words, if you’ve got an older Kindle with a physical keyboard or physical page turn buttons instead of a touch screen, then you’re probably going to lose access to the Kindle Store.

-If you’re wondering why even older Kindle devices aren’t on the list, that’s because they didn’t have WiFi in the first place and relied on 3G connectivity for internet access.
+If you’re wondering why even older Kindle devices aren’t on the list, that’s because they’ve already become nearly useless.
+Amazon’s earliest Kindles didn’t have WiFi and instead relied on 3G connectivity for internet access.
 So they already lost access to the Store, along with all other wireless functionality, last year when most wireless carriers in the US shut down their 3G networks.